Things You Need to Do to Succeed as an Entrepreneur

 Create an Entity

 This may be the most critical and important step of building your new business, so much so that we have an entire section devoted to helping you make the right decision when it comes to your legal entity.
 You have many options to choose from when considering which legal entity to use, such as forming an LLC or a corporation.
 It is a big decision and not one you should take lightly.
 Even if you are not sure what you want to do yet, creating an entity is very important and you should do it as soon as you have made some big business decisions.
-The reason behind this is that there are many benefits to creating an entity for your business, such as keeping everything separate in terms of your personal finances and your business finances.
+The reason behind this is that there are many benefits to creating an entity for your business, such as keeping everything separate in terms of your personal finances and your business's finances.
+Understanding your business's finances — including financial statements, cash flow, and operating costs — is essential for long-term success.
 Once you are successful, it can be difficult to keep all of these straight, so it makes sense to separate them before you have the chance to get everything confused and find yourself in a financial mess.